Dan Ferrell writes about DIY car maintenance and repair. He has certifications in Automation and Control Technology and

 Keep in mind that some new models don't have a PCV valve at all; instead, you'll find a simple vacuum hose going from the valve cover to an air inlet duct.
 Others may have a simple restrictor in place.
 Still, you can check the restrictor, hoses, and other components.

 If you are not familiar with the PCV system in your vehicle, or can't find the valve, buy the service manual for your particular vehicle make and model from a local auto parts store.
 The aftermarket manual costs around $20, and it contains instructions for many simple maintenance tasks and repairs.
-Still, if you don't want to buy a copy right now, check the reference section of your local public library for the manual, or your library's website for access to an online shop manual.
+If you don't want to buy a copy right now, check the reference section of your local public library for the manual, or your library's website for access to an online shop manual.

 Luckily, once you locate the valve, it doesn't take much to check the system.

 - Check PCV system parts.
 Rubber components like grommets, O-rings, and hoses swell and turn hard and brittle after constant exposure to high temperatures.
 They begin to leak.
 Replace one or more of these components as necessary.

 - Carefully disconnect the valve and any system hoses and visually inspect them.
 If you find the hoses filled with slime, clean them with PCV solvent or lacquer thinner and replace the valve.
 Or, simply replace those components along with the PCV valve.

 - Many engine models use a simple, inexpensive valve, and many car owners just replace it every service interval.
 Other valves incorporate heating elements and cost more.
-Regardless of the type of PCV valve you engine uses, always buy a quality brand valve, since it's more likely to have a more precise calibration for your specific engine model.
+Regardless of the type of PCV valve your engine uses, always buy a quality brand valve, since it's more likely to have a more precise calibration for your specific engine model.